 I loved the birthday chalkboard from last year and wanted to do something similar this year.
 I bought a canvas and sprayed it with two coats of chalkboard paint.
 The markers from last year were still good: Uchida Chalk Marker Set.

 I printed off a large 2 on Microsoft Word as a base and drew with a red chalk marker around it.
-I colored small rectangle boxes alternating with white, yellow, white, green, white, red, white, and blue around the edges of the canvas.
+For the border, I alternated small rectangle boxes in white, yellow, green, red, and blue.
 Also using Microsoft Word, I wrote out the words and set them to the fonts I wanted to fit inside the 2.
 I printed off the fonts and clip art on thin (need to be able to see the letters on the other side) computer paper, cut, and arranged them on the board to make sure everything fit the way I wanted.

-I colored in the letters on the opposite side of the paper (not the side with the ink) with the markers.
-I laid the paper in the desired spot, marker side down, and colored in the font with a pencil.
+After coloring in the letters on the opposite side of the paper (not the side with the ink) with the markers, I laid the paper in the desired spot, marker side down, and colored in the font with a pencil.
 This transferred a thin layer of chalk marker onto the board.
 I filled in the layer with the marker and repeated with the rest of the letters and images.
 If you mess up a section, it is easy to redo by erasing the area with a wet cloth.

-Once everything was dry.
-I printed off my favorite photos from the past year, cut, and arranged them on the board.
-I initially used mini glue dots to get them to stick to the board; but the day before the party, the photos started to fall off the board (gotta love Florida humidity) .
+Once everything was dry, I printed off my favorite photos from the past year, cut, and arranged them on the board.
+I initially used mini glue dots to get them to stick to the board.
+The day before the party, the photos started to fall off the board (gotta love Florida humidity) .
 I reapplied the loose photos with stronger, larger glue dots and double sided tape.

-I found this idea for lego cups on pinterest.
-I drew an assortment of faces on yellow paper cups with a black sharpie.
-I searched google images to find ideas for the different faces.
+I found the idea for the Lego cups on Pinterest and drew an assortment of faces on yellow paper cups with a black sharpie.

-For beverages, we served water, strawberry and blueberry infused water, soda, tea, and beer.
+For beverages, we served water, strawberry and blueberry infused water, soda, and tea.